DrCuis/How-to-guides/500-MorphAnimation/README.md

 Great!
 Celebrate success!!

-Let's save out image and go on to Part2 !
+Let's save our image and go on to Part2 !

 - [Read part 2](AnimatedStarPart2.md)